borj404/VottunSDK/README.md

-This CLI tool for Unix-like systems provides a straightforward way to interact with Vottun APIs from the terminal.
+This CLI tools for Unix-like systems provides a straightforward way to interact with Vottun APIs from the terminal.

-Feel free to modify the script to suit your needs.
+Feel free to modify the scripts to suit your needs.

-# Prerequisites
+## Prerequisites

 Ensure that both _curl_ and _jq_ are installed on your system.

-# Setup
+## Setup

 Replace the content in lines 3-4 (between the quotation marks) with your own _App ID_ and _API key_, which you can easily obtain by accessing your [Vottun account](https://app.vottun.io/).

-Enter your _email_ on line 5 to use the Custodied Wallets functions.
+Enter your _email_ on line 5 to use the Custodied Wallets functions (_evm-cli_).

-# Running the script
+## Running the scripts

-Navigate to the script’s location, make it executable, and run it:
+For example, for _evm-cli_, navigate to the script’s location, make it executable, and run it:

 ```
 chmod +x evm-cli